 - It is very rare for our guests to become seasick.
-While most people do not experience any sea sickness on the Kingston you may want to consider light medication if you normally take it for motion sickness.
+While most people do not experience any sea sickness on the Manhattan you may want to consider light medication if you normally take it for motion sickness.
 We cannot officially advise you to take any medication, however.

 - Is there an age limit for these cruises?

 - This cruise is heavily narrated and recommended for adults and mature children interested in the tour content.
 We aim to keep this tour enjoyable for all who attend by encouraging active listening on behalf of our guests.
 If you or a member of your party would prefer not to hear a tour on WWII harbor history, please consider one of our other tours or even our non-narrated cruises.